How to create Test Scenarios with Examples

 Whether manual testing or automated Selenium testing, real devices are non-negotiable in the testing equation.
 The device pool for testing must include not just the latest devices, but also older devices still active in the market.
 Since one can’t know which device will be used to access a website or app in a highly fragmented landscape, the more devices one can run tests on, the better.

 In the absence of an in-house device lab (that is regularly updated with new devices and maintains each of them at highest levels of functionality), opt for cloud-based testing infrastructure.
 BrowserStack provides 2000+ real browsers and devices that can be accessed for testing from anywhere in the world at any time.
+Run parallel tests on its Cloud Selenium Grid to get faster results without compromising on accuracy.
+Detect the bugs and offer a high-end UX/UI to the users by automated testing in real user conditions with BrowserStack Automate.

 Users can sign up, select a device-browser-OS combination, and start testing for free.
 They can simulate user conditions such as low network and battery, changes in location (both local and global changes), and viewport sizes as well as screen resolutions.